yuankailiu/utils/docs/SettingKambKraken.md

     ForwardX11Timeout = 24h
 ```

-Now, I can log into Kamb by simply doing `ssh username@kamb`
+Now, I can log into Kamb by simply doing `ssh kamb`

 Without having to type the full IP address and the password every time.